Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 This is another Ethiopian coffee that’s found its way onto my best coffee beans list.
 Apparently, these beans are roasted immediately before packaging – I believe them!
 As soon as you open the bag, you’re hit with a lovely heavy coffee aroma.
 The Ethiopian Sidamo beans have been grown in the Kaffa region of the Sidamo province of Ethiopia.
 On tasting, I get earthy, cherry, sweet notes with a wine-like aroma.
-I think the wine aroma caused from the sun drying process when the beans are being prepared.
+I think the wine aroma is caused by the sun-drying process when the beans are being prepared.
 You can find Ethiopian Sidamo Guji Natural Coffee at Amazon.

 Cafe Don Pablo Gourmet Organic Coffee

-If you’re looking for high-quality organic coffee that won’t break the bank I recommend that you take a look at Cafe Don Pablo Gourmet Coffee.
+If you’re looking for high-quality organic coffee that won’t break the bank, I recommend that you take a look at Cafe Don Pablo Gourmet Coffee.
 This offering is Honduran coffee from the Marcala region, and it is 100% organic.
 No chemicals have been used in the growing and preparation process.
-Notes include a deep rich chocolaty flavor, and a clean finish with hints of cocoa, honey, and caramel.
-You can find Cafe Don Pablo Gourmet Organic Coffee at Amazon.
+Notes include a deep rich chocolaty flavor and a clean finish with hints of cocoa, honey, and caramel.
+You can find Cafe Don Pablo Gourmet Organic Coffee on Amazon.